redis-field-engineering/redis-enterprise-grafana-dashboards/README.md

 We also provided an set of extended dashboards for both Redis Software and Redis Cloud that provide additional metrics, including more information about you cluster's configuration and Redis slow log.

-These optional dashboards rely on one additional data sourcesbeyond Prometheus: the [Infinity Datasource for Grafana](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/).
+These optional dashboards rely on one additional data source beyond Prometheus: the [Infinity Datasource for Grafana](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/).

 ## Alerts